pretix/pretix-docs/docs/topics/products.md

 If you have created a product and it is not displayed in your ticket shop, perform the following checks:

- 1. Check if the product’s "active” checkbox is enabled.
+ 1. Check if the product's "active” checkbox is enabled.

- 2. Check if the product’s "Available from” or "Available until” settings restrict it to a date range.
+ 2. Check if the product's "Available from” or "Available until” settings restrict it to a date range.

- 3. Check if the product’s checkbox "This product will only be shown if a voucher matching the product is redeemed.” is enabled.
+ 3. Check if the product's checkbox "This product will only be shown if a voucher matching the product is redeemed.” is enabled.
  If this is the case, the product will  only be shown if the customer redeems a voucher that directly matches to this product.
  It will not be shown if the voucher only is configured to match a quota that contains the product.

  4. Check if the product is in a category that has the "Products in this category are add-on products” checkbox enabled.
- If this is the case, the product won’t show up on the shop front page, but only in the first step of checkout when a product in the cart allows to add add-on products from this category.
+ If this is the case, the product won't show up on the shop front page, but only in the first step of checkout when a product in the cart allows to add add-on products from this category.

  5. Check that a quota exists that contains this product.
  If your product has variations, check that at least one variation is contained in a quota.